Maxxine Dupri

-Sydney Jeannine Zmrzel (born May 19, 1997) is an American professional wrestler, model, and dancer.
-She has been signed to WWE since 2022, where she performs on the Raw brand under the ring name Maxxine Dupri.
-She is a member of the Alpha Academy stable and is the current WWE Women's Intercontinental Champion in her first reign.
+Sydney Jeannine Luke (née Zmrzel; born May 19, 1997) is an American professional wrestler, model, and dancer.
+She has been signed to WWE since 2022, where she performs on the Raw brand under the ring name Maxxine Dupri, and is a member of The Vision stable.
+She is a former one-time WWE Women's Intercontinental Champion.

 Early life

-Zmrzel was born in Loomis, California.
+Sydney Jeannine Zmrzel was born on May 19, 1997 in Loomis, California.
 Before her tenure with WWE, she was a cheerleader for the Los Angeles Rams, and has also been a dancer for the Phoenix Suns.